EBI-Metagenomics/mgnify-biata-2020/docs/source/mag.rst

 reformat the tree with **FigTree** (http://tree.bio.ed.ac.uk/software/figtree/).

-You will need to copy the FigTree folder from Penelope to your home dir.
-To do this, find the FigTree folder on Penelope (under Metagenomics- Day 3 etc), right click, and choose copy, then open your home dir and right click to paste.
-You should then be able to run FigTree as follows:
+You should be able to run FigTree as follows:

 .. code-block:: bash